Becreative-Marketing-Limited/wp-poll/readme.txt

 #### FEATURES IN THE PIPELINE
 * Video Option for Polls
-* Lead Generation Forms
-* Reactions Polls to be placed on blog articles, pages, or anywhere on your site.
 * Integrations with Forms: FluentForms, GravityForms, WSForms and Contact Form 7.
 * BuddyBoss / BuddyPress Integration
 * Gutenberg Blocks